lizkiger/Portfolio-Visuals/README.md

 Liz Kiger- Data Analysis Portfolio

-This porfolio showcases my skills using SQL, R and Tablaue
+This porfolio showcases my skills using SQL, R and Tableau